Logo fishing for carp

 CARP HOOK PATTERNS

-It’s not just the size of the hook you need to consider when fishing for big carp, you’ll also need to consider what pattern or shape of hook will be best for every fishing situation you may encounter.
+It’s not just the size of the hook you need to consider when fishing for big carp, you’ll also need to consider what pattern or shape of hook would be best for every fishing situation you may encounter.
 Have you ever wandered why there are so many different hook patterns available in the tackle shops?

 Inward Eye Carp Hooks

-Picture of in-turned or down-turned eye carp hookMany of the carp hooks available in the tackle shops have an inward facing eye.
+Many of the carp hooks available in the tackle shops have an inward facing eye.
 Most common hooks are based on this style because they can be used in many different fishing situations as well as with various types of rigs.
 When tied properly this pattern of carp hook turns much easier when in the carp’s mouth to help the point catch quicker.
 This hook pattern seems to be most effective when tied to braid using a knotless knot.

 Inward eye hooks with a straight point seem to be one of the best for quick hook holds, even more so when using the long-shank versions.
 The combination of a quick turn and greater area to help it find a grip means this in one of the best hook patterns for fishing in most situations from bottom bait, balanced bait and snowman presentations.
 I use this type of hook for 80 percent of my carp fishing.